 Protest and the weight of public opinion in recent months pose fundamentally important concerns about the fairness and equity of police practices and services.
 Widespread concerns about these issues are not new, having swelled periodically in the past half century the form of protests against police practices in the late 1960s and early 1970s during an era of intense policing of urban eras and in many localities since then, particularly in the early 1990s after the beating of Rodney King.
 Protests flared in 1970 in Lawrence, too, after the shooting of University of Kansas student Rick "Tiger" Dowdell.
-Behind these episodic protests, however, lies ongoing frustration among African Americans and others about police practices and behavior and, ultimately, the role of police in society.
+Behind these episodic protests, however, lies ongoing frustration about police practices and behavior and, ultimately, the role of police in society.
+This frustration has been particularly salient in communities of color.

-Although not new, the recent upwelling of concern is more widespread and widely shared than in the past.
-American policing faces a crisis of legitimacy.
+Although protest of police practices is not new, the intensity and breadth of the recent upwellings of concern reveal that American policing faces a crisis of legitimacy.
 Since the shooting of Michael Brown in Ferguson, Missouri in 2014, "incidents involving police use of lethal force have been at the center of a reshaped landscape in which law enforcement now operates in this country."
 Police are currently under more intense pressure to change than at any time in half a century.
-Campaign Zero, the Movement for Black Lives, and thousands of protests have
+Campaign Zero, the Movement for Black Lives, and thousands of

-1 National Advisory Commission on Civil Disorders (Kerner Commission), Report of the National Advisory Commission on Civil Disorders (Washington, DC: Government Printing Office, 1968); Bruce D. Porter and Marvin Dunn, The Miami Riot of 1980: Crossing the Bounds (Lexington, MA: Lexington Books, 1984); U.S. Commission on Civil Rights, Who Is Guarding the Guardians?
+&lt;sup>1 National Advisory Commission on Civil Disorders (Kerner Commission), Report of the National Advisory Commission on Civil Disorders (Washington, DC: Government Printing Office, 1968); Bruce D. Porter and Marvin Dunn, The Miami Riot of 1980: Crossing the Bounds (Lexington, MA: Lexington Books, 1984); U.S. Commission on Civil Rights, Who Is Guarding the Guardians?
 A Report on Police Practices (Washington, DC: U.S. Commission on Civil Rights, 1981); Gerald David Jaynes, et. al, eds., A Common Destiny: Blacks and American Society (Washington, D.C.: National Academy Press, 1990); Christopher Commission, Report of the Independent Commission on the Los Angeles Police Department (Los Angeles: City of Los Angeles, 1991).

-2 Douglas Harvey, "A Long Weekend in a Long Hot Summer," https://kuhistory.ku.edu/articles/long-weekend-long-hot-summer.
+&lt;sup>2 Douglas Harvey, "A Long Weekend in a Long Hot Summer," https://kuhistory.ku.edu/articles/long-weekend-long-hot-summer.

-3 See, e.g., Ronald Weitzer and Steven A. Tuch, Race and Policing in America: Conflict and Reform (New York: Cambridge University Press, 2000); Rod K. Brunson, "'Police Don't Like Black People': African American Young Men's Accumulated Police Experiences."
+&lt;sup>3 See, e.g., Ronald Weitzer and Steven A. Tuch, Race and Policing in America: Conflict and Reform (New York: Cambridge University Press, 2000); Rod K. Brunson, "'Police Don't Like Black People': African American Young Men's Accumulated Police Experiences."
 Criminology & Public Policy 6 (2007): 7I- I02; Rod K. Brunson and Jody Miller, "Young Black Men and Urban Policing in the United States," British Journal of Criminology 46, no. 4 (2006): 613-40; Gregg Van Ryzin, D. Muzzio, and S. Immerwahr, "Explaining the Race Gap in Satisfaction with Urban Services," Urban Affairs Review.
 2004;39(5) (2004):613-632.

-4 Laurie Robinson, "Five Years after Ferguson: Reflecting on Police Reform and What's Ahead," ANNALS, AAPSS, 687 (Jan.
+&lt;sup>4 Laurie Robinson, "Five Years after Ferguson: Reflecting on Police Reform and What's Ahead," ANNALS, AAPSS, 687 (Jan.
 2020): 228-39, at 228.

-demanded change in policing.5 Increasingly, public opinion favors change.6 Demands ranging from reform of particular police practices to abolition of the police have gained a prominent place on the public agenda of many communities, including at the University of Kansas and the University's home city, Lawrence.
+protests have demanded change in policing.
+Increasingly, public opinion favors change.
+Demands ranging from reform of particular police practices to abolition of the police have gained a prominent place on the public agenda of many communities, including at the University of Kansas and the University's home city, Lawrence.